Okay, silly, the obvious answer to ‘Where to find a Christmas tree in New Brunswick’ is in the woods, we know!

-There’s something nostalgic about heading into the woods to tag your tree, even if you’ve never done it before!
+There’s something nostalgic about heading into the woods to tag your tree, even if you’ve never done it before.
 Many tree farms are also now hosting mini holiday photo shoots and creating wonderful backdrops for you to take your own photos.
+It’s a lovely way to spend time together & create family memories.
 So, turn on some Christmas tunes, grab your best holiday hat, and head out with the family on a fantastic adventure this winter.
+(Most u-picks open for the season in late November, if not earlier.)

 Please note: This is not a sponsored post; all information was collected via the websites and Facebook pages of the tree farms listed.
 We’ll happily add any NB farms that are missing; just drop a note in the comments!
 Also, please know that we haven’t personally visited these farms; if you have and would like to share some love and personal experience about that spot in the comments, feel free to share.